LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     if delegateStore(unlockObject.delegateAddress).pomHeights is empty:
         return false
     else:
         let lastPomHeight be the last element of delegateStore(unlockObject.delegateAddress).pomHeights
         # lastPomHeight is also the largest element of the pomHeights array

         if unlockObject.address == senderAddress:
-            # this is a self-unvote
+            # This is a self-unvote
             if height – lastPomHeight < 780,000 and lastPomHeight < unlockObject.unvoteHeight + 260,000:
                 return True
         else: